Monday, September 30, 2024

 We arrived and took a table inside.
 I ordered the Mexican chili with "chips" and two pint-sized Coca-colas.
 I put "chips" in quotes because I was never sure what I'd get when I saw that on the menu.
 Sometimes, they gave me French fries, but other times, they gave my potato chips.
 Whenever I saw something like "burger + chips" on a menu, I could never be certain which I would wind up with.
 It was kind of annoying.
 I wished the British were more consistent about how they used the term "chips".
 In any case, it was still a surprise when they came out with actual French fries rather than potato chips. =)

 Karolina ordered a local beer instead of Coke, and also ordered a dessert.
 That woman can eat more than a platoon of men!
 I was only able to finish maybe 2/3rd of my dinner, and I hated the idea of wasting the part I couldn't finish, but Karolina the Vacuum Cleaner offered to finish it off for me and did just that.
 How...?
 That's all I wanted to know.
-How does so much food into into her stomach?
+How does so much food fit into into her stomach?

 Dinner is served....

 Anyhow, while waiting for our dinners to be prepared, the workers pointed me to an outlet where I could charge my devices and they poured out the horrible, ugly brown water we had been carrying and replaced with with several liters of pure, clean water.
-There was also a wi-fi connection, so I could get online and had gotten a reply back from Dilton Martian that he's working on getting a new water filter for us.
+There was also a wi-fi connection, so I could get online and had gotten a reply back from Dilton Martian that he's working on getting a new water filter for me.
 Yes!
 Things were looking up!

-A little after sunset, we had finished dinner, used the toilets (I even brushed my teeth in the bathroom so I didn't have to do that in camp later), and it was time to get going.
+A little after sunset, I had finished dinner, used the toilets (I even brushed my teeth in the bathroom so I didn't have to do that in camp later), and it was time to get going.
 The sun had technically already set by the time we left, but only by a few minutes and the sun descended so slowly, it was still surprisingly light out a half hour later when we arrived at the quarry and set up our campsite.

 According to my GPS, we had covered 17.7 miles for the day--far more than we had ever imagined we'd do after our pathetic 11.8 and 10.6 miles respectively the previous two days.
 But it was late, and we were exhausted, and both of us basically hit the sack the second we laid down.
 We were exhausted!